jarethill/Tic-Tac-Toe/README.md

 # Tic Tac Toe

-A simple game of Tic Tac Toe
+A simple game of Tic Tac Toe.
+Play vs another player or an unbeatable AI (minimax algorithm)

-## TODO:

--   Add option to play AI as 2nd Player